Eris militaris

 Eris militaris, known commonly as the bronze jumper or bronze lake jumper, is a species of jumping spider, belonging to the Salticidae family.
 It is found in the United States and Canada within both suburban and rural areas.
 The male and female of this species can be differentiated from their size or by the coloration on their cephalothorax and abdomen.
 The females have a lighter cephalothorax a slightly darker abdomen with white spots.
 They are active in the autumn and winter season and can be found in sheltered areas within vegetation.
 They can also be found living within apple orchards, where insecticides may be present, which can potentially effect or alter their personality and behavior.
 Their diet consists of small insects, almost anything they can hold.

 Description

 The cephalothorax is one physical characteristic that shows differences between the male and females appearances.
 The female's cephalothorax are lighter in color compared to the male's, with a darker cephalothorax.
 The females abdomen are a bit darker with multiple white spots located dorsally.
 Males have a lighter abdomen and a darker cephalothorax, each with white bands along the sides.
 These white bands are absent on the females cephalothorax but present on their abdomen.
-On the males, the fang-like features, known as chelicerae, are long and located at the front of their cephalothorax.
+On the males, the fang-bearing appendages, known as chelicerae, are long and located at the front of their cephalothorax.

 The length of males ranges from 4.7 to 6.7 millimeters, while the females can span from 6 to 8 millimeters in length.